m1k3d/ztb-site-automation/readme.md

 python3 ztb_login.py

 This will:
-	•	Call the ZIA API with your API key
+	•	Call the ZTB API with your API key
 	•	Write the BEARER="Bearer <delegate_token>" value into your .env
 	•	Print an export BEARER=... line for convenience